The-GeoStack-Project/GeoStack-Workshop/README.md

 # GeoStack Workshop
-Welcome to 1-day GeoStack Workshop!
+Welcome to the 1-day GeoStack Workshop!